-- Endangering public health by allowing bad actors to have greater proportion of the synthetic THC isomer market - Good actors will be forced to choose between losing the majority of their income and staying in Colorado or keeping the majority of their income and moving out of state - Good actors may also opt to shut their doors permanently - Bad actors will not worry about new regulations and will happily fill the void created by the exodus of good actors - When the good actors are destroyed by the taskforces proposed policies there will be no scientific advancement - Ingredients that are produced by bad actors and sold out of state will be manufactured into finished products and sent back to Colorado consumers, creating public health concern at home as well as out of state - Mass exodus of Colorado Hemp companies resulting in a significant loss of jobs and tax income - The overly burdensome and inconsistent recommendations outlined by the taskforce will force hemp companies out of Colorado if they wish to stay in business - The synthetic cannabinoid market in Colorado represents approximately \$700,000,000 worth of revenue in the state of Colorado and has created 3000 well-paying jobs for Colorado citizens according to a 3rd party economic report created by Whitney Economics
+- 1. Endangering public health by allowing bad actors to have greater proportion of the synthetic THC isomer market - a.
+Good actors will be forced to choose between losing the majority of their income and staying in Colorado or keeping the majority of their income and moving out of state - i.
+Good actors may also opt to shut their doors permanently studies ii.
+Bad actors will not conduct these studies

+- b.
+Bad actors will not worry about new regulations and will happily fill the void created by the exodus of good actors - c.
+When the good actors are destroyed by the taskforces proposed policies, there will be no scientific advancement - i.
+There will be no funding for these

+- d.
+Ingredients that are produced by bad actors and sold out of state will be manufactured into finished products and sent back to Colorado consumers, creating public health concern at home as well as out of state - 2.
+Mass exodus of Colorado Hemp companies resulting in a significant loss of jobs and tax income

-- Much of this market share is from wholesale ingredient manufacturers exporting these cannabinoids out of the state - The vast majority of synthetic cannabinoids that are currently being exported out of state are synthetic THC isomers such as Delta 8 THC - Enforcement Nightmare created by allowances for manufacture, storage, and transfer but a prohibition on sales - Regulatory agencies would require significant resources to be able to create and implement a monitoring program that oversees manufacture, storage, and transfer of this material while also ensuring none is sold
+- a.
+The overly burdensome and inconsistent recommendations outlined by the taskforce will force hemp companies out of Colorado if they wish to stay in business - b.
+The synthetic cannabinoid market in Colorado represents approximately \$700,000,000 worth of revenue in the state of Colorado and has created 3000 well-paying jobs for Colorado citizens according to a 3rd party economic report created by Whitney Economics - c.
+Much of this market share is from wholesale ingredient manufacturers exporting these cannabinoids out of the state - d.
+The vast majority of synthetic cannabinoids that are currently being exported out of state are synthetic THC isomers such as Delta 8 THC - 3.
+Enforcement Nightmare created by allowances for manufacture, storage, and transfer but a prohibition on sales - a.
+Regulatory agencies would require significant resources to be able to create and implement a monitoring program that oversees manufacture, storage, and transfer of this material while also ensuring none is sold